rory-ferguson/psd-xhtml/README.rst

 To generate the json file use the `json_generator
 <https://github.com/Constuelo/json_generator>`_.

-The ``module.py`` file will parse a psds initial group layers and match the names with the ``modules.json`` keys, the html will be initially built from this.
+The ``module.py`` file will parse a psds initial group layers and match the names with the ``modules.json`` key/values, the html will be initially built from this.

-If the text is parsed correctly, it will replace those values in the html.
+If the psd text is parsed correctly, it will replace those values in the html.

 .. code-block:: bash
    python module.py